Here's What Superinvestor Seth Klarman Has Been Buying

-So what does Baupost's latest quarterly 13-F filing tell us?
-For one thing, he's very concentrated, owning only about two dozen holdings.
-Here are a few other interesting details:
+So what does Baupost's latest quarterly 13F filing tell us?
+Here are a few interesting details:

-The article Here's What Super-Investor Seth Klarman Has Been Buying originally appeared on Fool.com.Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter, owns shares of Google and Microsoft.
-The Motley Fool owns shares of Google, Microsoft, and Oracle.
-Motley Fool newsletter services recommend Google and Microsoft.
+The article Here's What Superinvestor Seth Klarman Has Been Buying originally appeared on Fool.com.Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter, holds shares of Apple.
+The Motley Fool recommends and owns shares of Apple.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.